Chaka0101/pico_pomodoro_timer/README.md

 - 5V USB power                        (Plugs directly into Pico for 5V power)

 ## Important Notes
-- For the code to work you need both:
+- For the code to work you need to load the following onto microcontroller (Pico in this case):
   - lcd_api.py a general API library for code to communicate with LCD and display text/position text (not just I2C LCD's)
   - pico_i2c_lcd.py driver library for I2C communication protocol between pico and LCD display (technically between pico and the I2C backpack, which then controls LCD)
+  - main.py the main program that runs on pico and is found in the version number folder